 Step 2.
-Go to Team Helpdesk Manager > Advanced Options > Outgoing Accounts.
+Go to Helpdesk Manager > Advanced Options > Outgoing Accounts.
 And click the address book button, to select a common mailbox account to be used for outgoing emails.

 Click ‘Save’.
-And now, any outgoing emails send out from Team Helpdesk would be sent out using this account (such as when you and other technicians reply, or when Team Helpdesk triggers automated notification emails)
+And now, any outgoing emails send out from Helpdesk would be sent out using this account (such as when you and other technicians reply, or when Helpdesk triggers automated notification emails)

 For instance, when you raise a case from an email, the caller will receive the automated confirmation email with the case number from the administrator specified account (and not the default/personal account).

 Hence, common account would be automatically assigned to the “From” field of the email reply.